rahuldhawani-swiggy/lighthouse/README.md

 ### Environment Variables

-The following environment variables can be set in Render.com:
+The following environment variables must be set in Render.com:

 - `PORT`: Set by Render automatically
 - `NODE_ENV`: Set to "production" by default in the blueprint
+- `SUPABASE_URL`: Your Supabase project URL
+- `SUPABASE_KEY`: Your Supabase API key

 ## CSV Data File